kkirss/vcb-riscv/CPU-V0_1.md

 1. -1 tick for early clock
 2. 8 ticks for memory controller
-3. 1 ticks for synchronization delay
-4. 1 tick for pipeline stage store
+3. 1 tick for pipeline stage store

-Total: 9 ticks
+Total: 8 ticks